 Their clever nature helps them stay safe from their predators, but they are also known to be opportunistic hunters.
-The fox’s fur serves as a great camouflage when it is sneaking up on its prey.
+The fox’s fur serves as great camouflage when it is sneaking up on its prey.

 Fire has been an important tool for humans since our early days and foxes have long been associated with the element fire because they share a similar orange-red color.
 Because of the fox’s clever nature, as well as its ability to adapt to different environments, it may represent the concept of adaptation.
 Check also our post about the fox spiritual meaning.

 Lions are social creatures.
 They live in groups known as pride.
 They hunt and travel together, which means that they have to be able to trust each other.
 They also need the help of their pride members if they want to successfully capture large prey such as buffalo or deer (read here about the dead deer symbolism).